antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Incident-Response.md

 ### Level 3 (Domain Names)

-In the third sample, I found a domain with a backdoor so I went to the **DNS Rule Manager** and created a new rule in the SIEM and implemented a block:
+In the third sample, I found the suspicious domain the attacker was using with a backdoor so I went to the **DNS Rule Manager** and created a new rule in the SIEM and implemented a block:

 <img width="759" height="397" alt="image" src="https://github.com/user-attachments/assets/ea460656-471f-4f6d-ba06-f4796e4885d8" />

 Blocking a domain is classed as **"simple"** to change for an attacker on the pyramid of pain.

-Unlike a free IP change on a VPN, you have to buy a new domain but many registrars offer domains for very cheap so the financial pain is minimal.
+Unlike a free IP change using a VPN, you have to buy a new domain but many registrars offer domains for very cheap so the financial pain is minimal for the attacker.
+A sophisticated attacker would more than likely have more than one domain to work with.
+However if the attacker has one domain, it does slow them down as getting a new domain isn't as quick and changing your IP because of **DNS Propogation**.
+This creates a window of opportunity for the defense team giving critical time to isolate and remediate infected systems.

+> **NOTE** : **DNS Propogation** is the **"lag time"** that servers around the world register that your website domain has changed.
+The internet basically has to update its **"phone book"**.